lnx66/agents-for-openbb/README.md

 data: {"function":"get_widget_data","input_arguments":{"widget_uuid":"c276369e-e469-4689-b5fe-3f8c76f7c45a"}}
 ```

-After emitting a `copilotFunctionCall` event, you must close the connection and wait for a new query request from OpenBB Terminal.
+After emitting a `copilotFunctionCall` event, you must close the connection and wait for a new query request from the OpenBB app.

-When a `copilotFunctionCall` event is received, OpenBB Terminal will retrieve
+When a `copilotFunctionCall` event is received, the OpenBB app will retrieve
 the data, and initiate a **new** query request.
 This new query request will
 include the original function call, as well as the function call result in the
 `messages` array.